Skip to Content

 Your financial impact: A $3,000 balance at penalty APR (29.99%) costs approximately $899 annually in interest versus $569 at a standard 18.99% APR—that's an extra $330 per year for a single mistake.

-Every credit card actually has multiple APR rates for different transaction types, but this complexity is rarely explained clearly during the application process.
+Yes — most credit cards carry several different APRs that apply depending on how you use the card, but this complexity is rarely explained clearly during the application process.

-• Cash Advance APR: Typically higher than the purchase APR and has no grace period.
+Almost always higher than the purchase APR and has no grace period

 If you use a card to get a cash advance, you'll also have to pay interest and fees, and those are usually higher than the APR on your standard balance.
 Cash advances often begin accruing interest immediately (no grace period).